samo-13/smart-todo-list/planning/user-stories.md

 3. As a user I can create a sublist within my main categories
 4. As a user I can share my list via email
 6. As a user I can rate my tasks by priority (reference LightBnB)
 7. popup mascot
+8. As a user I can choose a category and see all related tasks

 ### nouns
-user
+- user
-list
+- list
-task
+- task
-category
+- category